sahilrajput03/sahilrajput03/thoughts-principles.md

 Think of your path.
 Imagine where you want to be.
 Then reverse engineer that.
 You'll see Z. Z requires Y to exist.
 Y requires X to exist.
 All the way back to A. ~ Damon Della Greca

 People tend to overthink and that trips them up.
 Keep it all simple.
 If there's a problem, it's easier to think of the solutions than get upset or frustrated.
 It's a choice, really.
 People can choose to be upset and make no progress or find the solution and succeed. ~ Damon Della Greca

+If you're afraid of something - try to understand it better because the chances are you don't and that's why its scary, its different.
+And you're resistant to that, so the best thiing anybody can do is atleast understanding the perspective and try to get it. ~ Damon